cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

   $$: t_coffee -infile=sample_seq1.aln -in Lsample_lib1.tc_lib -mode=evaluate

 - **-convert [cw]**
-*By default, is turned off.
-It toggles on the conversion mode and causes T-Coffee to convert the sequences, alignments, libraries or structures provided via the -infile and -in flags.
-The output format must be set via the -output flag.
+By default, is turned off.
+It toggles on the conversion mode and causes T-Coffee to convert the sequences, alignments, libraries or structures provided via the **-infile** and **-in** flags.
+The output format must be set via the **-output** flag.
 This flag can also be used if you simply want to compute a library (i.e. you have an alignment and you want to turn it into a library).
-This flag is ClustalW compliant.*
+This option is ClustalW compliant.

 Misc parameters
 ---------------
 - **-version**
-*Returns the current version number*
+Returns the current version number of T-Coffee you are using.

  - **-proxy**
 *Sets the proxy used by HTTP_proxy AND http_proxy.
 Setting with the propmpt supersedes ANY other setting.
 Note that if you use no proxy, you should set* **-proxy**.